HasanHamud/Learning-git-/README.md

-This repo is learning how to use git.
+This repo was used to learn how to use git.